 You can check at any time if there are any redirecting rules set by running:

 tblock -l | grep "REDIRECT"

 It depends.
-If the issue you found is a vulnerability, than please report it to us via an encrypted email.
+If the issue you found is a vulnerability, than please follow carefully the instructions written here.
 Otherwise, have a look at this document that contains useful information for reporting issues.

 If you want to make a backup of the filter lists you subscribe to, you can simply run the following: